-On the east coast of Fife between Edinburgh and Dundee is the town of St Andrews.
-Whilst most famous for golf and Scotland’s oldest university, St Andrews is actually a buzzing little town surrounded by spectacular Fife countryside.
-With Michelin-starred restaurants, quirky traditional bars, beaches galore and pretty coastal villages to explore nearby, this part of the east coast of Scotland is perfect for a weekend break.
-Here are my favourite things to do in St Andrews and the East Neuk of Fife.
+On the east coast of Fife between Edinburgh and Dundee is St Andrews.
+Most famous for golf and Scotland’s oldest university, St Andrews is a buzzing little town surrounded by spectacular Fife beaches and countryside.

 Things to do in St Andrews

-From the harbour, you can visit ecclesiastical St Andrews including St Andrews Cathedral, once Scotland’s biggest building (try climbing the 33m tall St Rule’s Tower!) and St Andrews Castle which was once the home of Scotland’s leading bishop, with its unique underground mine.
+From The Scores or the Harbour you can visit ecclesiastical St Andrews including St Andrews Cathedral, once Scotland’s biggest building (try climbing the 33m tall St Rule’s Tower!) and St Andrews Castle which was built in 1200 and once the home of Scotland’s leading bishop, with its unique underground mine.

-Visit: St Andrews harbour can be reach behind the cathedral.
+St Andrews harbour can be reached from behind the cathedral.
 The cathedral and castle are managed by Historic Environment Scotland.
 A joint ticket for both the cathedral and castle is available, £9 for adults, free entry for members.

 Restaurants in St Andrews